graphadvantage/marvel-graph-practicum/README.md

 2. What are the top 5 Series by number of Comics, and how many Comics do they have?
 3. Which are the 3 Series with the earliest endYears, and how many unique and shared characters do they have?
 4. Which Character has the highest page rank?
 5. If there is extra data you'd like from the API to further enrich your graph feel free to write a routine to grab it.
 You can use apoc or modify the Jupyter scripts.
-I've provided some sample JSON for you to check out, and here's a hint:
+I've provided some sample JSON for you to check out, and here's a hint on using apoc:

 ```
 WITH "Iron%20Man" AS character,